 Both Beebe, who police believe was the leader of the trio, and Sanford appeared in court Tuesday, their hair, previously shaved, now grown out and slicked back.

-The mood was light as the defendants waited for the
+The mood was light as the defendants waited for the judge to arrive.

 Per the plea agreement the state did not oppose running the prison time for both counts together and agreed to cap the sentence at 8-and-a-half years in prison.